sneednet/sneednet/README.md

 # Installation instructions

 1. Install dependencies.
 We need wget to download files, curl for POST requests and the ar command from the binutils package to unpack .deb files.
-And we need to install libc for the x86 architecture.
+And we need to install libc and a few other libraries for the x86 architecture.

    For this, in Ubuntu 22.04, run: